 I am Suzanne Lawrence and I’m both a qualified level 4 Sports Massage therapist and a Corrective Exercise Specialist; with additional knowledge and experience in personal training, gymnastics, Olympic weightlifting and yoga.
 My main focus is sports injuries and rehabilitation with the goal of helping my clients get back to what they enjoy doing the most.

 I also believe sports massage is beneficial to anyone who is experiencing muscular pain and discomfort from their work and lifestyle, and it gives me satisfaction in knowing I can make people feel better in their everyday life.

 It is important to me to make sure my clients are all moving well and pain free, whether they are sat behind a desk all day, completing an Ironman, a regular runner or an Olympic Weightlifter – a sports massage is beneficial to all!

-Along with normal sports massage treatments I am also qualified in medical acupuncture which I use within my treatment plan to further reduce acute and chronic pain within the muscles and soft tissues.
+Along with normal sports massage and corrective exercise treatments I am also qualified in medical acupuncture which I use within my treatment plan to further reduce acute and chronic pain within the muscles and soft tissues.